I’ve been asked a lot over the years, what is the best-paid traffic ad network to buy traffic for my website.

 1. Google Ads

 Tons of traffic.
 Google has 75.2 percent of the search market, not including mobile.
 Tons of tools and ways to optimize your campaigns.
 Ability to scale your campaign, once you find some winning metrics.
+If you're looking to scale a campaign and have a very large budget Google Ads is one of the only places you can go to access this much paid inventory.

 Highly competitive and expensive as hell.
 We’re talking over $100 per click for more competitive industries.
 Very picky with what they allow on their network.
 Very high chance of account suspension if you don’t follow the rules.